Intro to Crawl Workflows¶

 Run a crawl workflow by clicking Run Crawl in the actions menu of the workflow in the crawl workflow list, or by clicking the Run Crawl button on the workflow's details page.

-While crawling, the Watch Crawl section displays a list of queued URLs that will be visited, and streams the current state of the browser windows as they visit pages from the queue.
+While crawling, the Latest Crawl section streams the current state of the browser windows as they visit pages.
 You can modify the crawl live by adding URL exclusions or changing the number of crawling instances.

 Re-running a crawl workflow can be useful to capture a website as it changes over time, or to run with an updated crawl scope.